 Make sure to look for an instant camera with a self-timer if you plan on taking these types of pictures.
 You can just set the time on the camera, prop it up on something, and then join the group for the photo!

-Do you love instant cameras and their features, but still want the convenience of newer technology?
-Not a problem.
-Many instant cameras have new features, along with their classic analog charm.
+Do you love instant cameras and their features but still want the convenience of newer technology?
+Nowadays, many instant cameras have new digital features along with their classic analog charm.
 Specifically, some products are rechargeable via USB, so there's no need for batteries!

-With an instant camera with an option for Bluetooth connectivity, you can easily share your best photos to a smartphone or other device.
+And with an instant camera with an option for Bluetooth connectivity, you can easily share your best photos to a smartphone or other device.
 You can enjoy your printed photo and save a digital copy for your Instagram feed!
 This function allows you to print photos directly from your devices as well.

 Selfies are an important feature to consider when buying a camera.
-The selfie mirror is a smart and usable feature that is sometimes included attached to instant cameras.
-It's an extremely convenient tool that can help make sure that your selfies come out perfectly!
+The selfie mirror is an extremely convenient tool that can help make sure that your selfies come out perfectly!

-Though a selfie mirror isn't always included with the camera you buy, you can often find attachment mirrors sold separately.
-They help you to center the image and understand where you're pointing the camera relative to yourself, so it's a feature you should definitely consider if you plan on taking lots of selfies.
+Though a selfie mirror isn't always included with instant cameras, you can often find attachment mirrors sold separately.
+They help you to center the image and understand where you're pointing the camera in relation to yourself, so it's a feature you should definitely consider if you plan on taking lots of selfies.

 Whether you want to amp up your simple point-and-shoot photos or you want to evolve your instant film hobby into a lifestyle, there are plenty of add-ons that can enhance your photography experience.